 Pam Oringderff brings over 28 years of experience to her role as a Loan Administration Officer and Lobby Services Manager at the Colleyville location of Worthington National Bank.
 She has been married 32 years to the love of her life and has two daughters and three grandsons.
 Pam is active as treasurer at Beacon Baptist Church, where she is also on the Missions Board.
 Her personal motto is: "A lesson learned today gives you knowledge and wisdom for tomorrow."

-Lisa brings six years of banking experience to her position in Financial Services at Worthington.
+Lisa brings seven years of banking experience to her position in Loan Administration at Worthington.
 Before Lisa started working in the banking industry, she was a Real Estate Agent in the Hurst, Euless and Bedford area.
-Lisa has been married for 16 years and enjoys spending time with her husband and three daughters.
+Lisa has been married for almost 20 years and enjoys spending time with her husband and three daughters.
 In her spare time, Lisa enjoys camping, baking, traveling, sewing and crocheting.